Home

 • REQUIRED QUALIFICATIONS.
 Your career should be a platform for you to use your best skills, knowledge and abilities.

 Many of the current occupations may be unfamiliar to you.
-Take time to work with your Guidance Counselor to learn more about what is out there that you might like.
-Also, there is plenty of information on the internet and in the libraries.
+Take time to do solid research to learn more about what is out there that you might like.
+There is plenty of information on the internet and in the libraries.
 Check them out and try to find a variety of different career opportunities that you can compare.
-Include hands-on experience as part of your comparison.
-Take a class that focuses on vocational skills, volunteer at a work site, or participate in some job shadowing opportunities.
-In this way, you can see what types of job skills you enjoy performing.
+Include hands-on experience as part of your comparison by volunteering or working in a temporary position to see how you like the environment.
+Take a class that focuses on vocational skills and helps you explore what types of jobs you are well suited for.
+In this way, you also can see what types of job skills you enjoy performing.

 What skills do you possess?
 Communication skills, computer savvy and financial understanding are valuable assets in today's job market.
 Create a list of the skills that you think are your best assets and consider what you like to do.
 Listed below are some examples of what might be on your list.